The Vocational Course

 The vocational development programme will give students the essential skills required to audition for theatre school.

-The vocational development programme will be three hours long for seniors (once a week) or 1 hour 45 minutes for Juniors.
+The vocational development programme will be once a week.
+Three hours long for seniors or One hour 45 minutes for Juniors.

 The vocational course will focus on the three main disciplines:

-1. The first hour will be dedicated to musical theatre dance training; including jazz, ballet, tap and hip hop technique.
+1. Hour 1; will be dedicated to musical theatre dance training; including jazz, ballet, tap and hip hop technique.

-2. The next hour will be an acting technique class - focusing on warm ups, speech exercises, voice technique, scenes from plays, monologue work for auditions and improvisation.
+2. Hour 2; will be an acting technique class - focusing on warm ups, speech exercises, voice technique, scenes from plays, monologue work for auditions and improvisation.

-3. In the last hour students will have the opportunity to learn ensemble and solo singing technique.
+3. Hour 3; students will have the opportunity to learn ensemble and solo singing technique.
 Students will be taught how to warm up the voice, harmonise, blend, and will learn important soloist techniques (mix, belt, twang).

 For the older students there will also be a chance for one on one sessions if applying to drama school.